Museum Website

 Research Staff

-Cochrane, Dorothy S., Curator, General Aviation.
+Cochrane, Dorothy S., Curator of General Aviation.
 B.A.
 (1972) Ithaca College; M.Ed.
 (1975) Lehigh University.
-Research specialties: General Aviation Aircraft Collections (private aircraft, aerobatic, business aircraft, utility aircraft); General Aviation Personal Equipment and Flight Materiel; Photographic equipment segment of Equipment Collection; General aviation; aerial photography; history of women in aviation.
+Research specialties: General Aviation Aircraft (private aircraft, aerobatic, business aircraft, utility aircraft); General Aviation Personal Equipment and Flight Materiel; Photographic equipment segment of Equipment Collection; General aviation; aerial photography; history of women in aviation.
 Contact: CochraneD@si.edu

-Connor, Roger, Curator, Instruments and Vertical Flight.
+Connor, Roger, Curator of Vertical Flight, Remotely Piloted and Autonomous Aircraft, Instruments and Avionics, Army Ground Force Aviation.
 B.S.
 (1993) Virginia Tech; M.A.
 (2002) George Washington University; M.A.
 (2010) George Mason University; Ph.D.
 (2020) George Mason University.
-Research specialties: Avionics Collection; Bombsight and Gunsight Collection; Infrastructure and Ground Support Equipment Collection; Instrument Collection; Vertical Flight Aircraft Collection; Rotary wing & VTOL aircraft; Urban Air Mobility; ground effect vehicles; flight simulation; radar and electronic countermeasures; cockpit equipment; aircraft radio; Army ground force aviation; air navigation.
+Research specialties: Avionics; Bombsight and Gunsight; Infrastructure and Ground Support Equipment; Instrument; Vertical Flight Aircraft; Rotary wing & VTOL aircraft; Urban Air Mobility; ground effect vehicles; flight simulation; radar and electronic countermeasures; cockpit equipment; aircraft radio; Army ground force aviation; air navigation.
 Contact: ConnorR@si.edu

-Hankins, Michael W., Curator, US Air Force, Navy, and Marine Corps post-World War II Aviation.
+Hankins, Michael W., Curator of US Air Force, Navy, and Marine Corps post-World War II Aviation.
 B.A.
 (2007) University of North Texas; M.S.
 (2013) History, University of North Texas; Ph.D.
 (2018) History, Kansas State University.
-Research specialties: U.S. Air Force Aircraft Collection; U.S. Navy and Marine Corps Post-World War II Aircraft Collection; Temporary: Social and Cultural Aspects of Aviation; Popular Culture Collection; Post-World War II military aviation; history of technology; technology and culture; fighter aircraft; popular culture; Korean War, Vietnam War, Gulf War, and Cold War.
+Research specialties: U.S. Air Force Aircraft; U.S. Navy and Marine Corps Post-World War II Aircraft; Temporary: Social and Cultural Aspects of Aviation; Popular Culture Collection; Post-World War II military aviation; history of technology; technology and culture; fighter aircraft; popular culture; Korean War, Vietnam War, Gulf War, and Cold War.
 Contact: HankinsM@si.edu

-Kinney, Jeremy R., Associate Director, Air Racing, Aircraft Propulsion, and American Military Aviation, 1919-1945.
+Kinney, Jeremy R., Associate Director and Curator of Air Racing, Aircraft Propulsion, and American Military Aviation, 1919-1945.
 B.A.
 (1994) Greensboro College; M.A.
 (1998), Ph.D.
 (2003) Auburn University.
 Research specialties: Air racing and Motorsports; Aircraft Propulsion; Interwar and World War II Military Aviation; Aircraft Design, Technology, and Manufacturing; History of Technology; Twentieth Century United States.
 Contact: KinneyJ@si.edu

 Lee, Russell E., Chair and Curator of Sport Aviation, Japanese Aircraft, and All-Wing Aircraft.
 B.S.
 (1981) Southwest Texas State University; M.S.
 (1992) George Mason University.
 Research specialties: Sport aviation including Homebuilt, Ultralight, and Glider Aircraft Collection; World War II Japanese Aircraft Collection; Horten aircraft and other all-wing aircraft.
 Contact: LeeRE@si.edu

-Spencer, Alex M., Curator.
+Spencer, Alex M., Curator of British and European Military Aircraft and Flight Material.
 B.A.
 (1987), M.A.
 (1990) Pennsylvania State University; Ph.D.
 (2008) Auburn University.
-Research specialties: Awards Collection (medals, ribbons, insignia); Flight Material Collection; Equipment Collection (breathing devices, parachutes, survival equipment); Personal Equipment (military uniforms, headwear, handwear, footwear, flight clothing, undergarments); British and European Military Aircraft Collection; British and Commonwealth aviation.
+Research specialties: Awards (medals, ribbons, insignia); Flight Material; Equipment (breathing devices, parachutes, survival equipment); Personal Equipment (military uniforms, headwear, handwear, footwear, flight clothing, undergarments); British Aircraft Collection; German Aircraft Collection; British aviation; military flight clothing.
 Contact: SpencerAM@si.edu

 Van Der Linden, F. Robert, Curator of Air Transportation, Special Purpose Aircraft.
 B.A.
 (1977) University of Denver; M.A.
 (1981), Ph.D.
 (1997) George Washington University.
-Research specialties: Air Transportation Aircraft Collection; Special Purpose Aircraft Collection; Personal Equipment Collection relating to Air Transportation (uniforms, civilian, headwear, handwear, footwear); U.S. Commercial, military, and experimental aviation.
+Research specialties: Air Transportation Aircraft; Special Purpose Aircraft; Personal Equipment relating to Air Transportation (uniforms, civilian, headwear, handwear, footwear); U.S. Commercial, military, and experimental aviation.
 Contact: VanderLindenB@si.edu

 Affiliated Research Staff

 Moore, Christopher, Museum Specialist, Model Aircraft and Armament-Ordnance.
 B.A.
 (1983) University of California, San Diego; M.A.
 (1997) George Mason University.
-Research specialties: Model Aircraft and Engines Collection; Armament-Ordnance Collection; General collections documentation; Aeronautics Department outgoing loan program; Polish Aviation.
+Research specialties: Model Aircraft and Engines; Armament-Ordnance; Early Flight and World War I Aircraft; World War I aviation; aircraft armament; General collections documentation; Aeronautics Department outgoing loan program; Polish Aviation.
 Contact: MooreC@si.edu

-Russo, Carolyn J., Museum Specialist, Art Collection.
+Russo, Carolyn J., Museum Specialist, Art and Trophies.
 B.F.A.
 (1988) Massachusetts College of Art, Boston, MS. M.A.
 (2020) American University.
-Research specialties: American Art; Photography; Space Art; Photorealism; Painting, Sculpture, Prints; NASA Art Program; Alfred Stieglitz; Robert Rauschenberg; Arts Management; Women and Flight; Air Traffic Control Towers; Temporary: Posters.
+Research specialties: Trophy Collection; Temporary: Poster Collection; American Art; Photography; Photorealism; American artists; Painting, Sculpture, Prints; NASA Art Program; Alfred Stieglitz’s Equivalents: Landscape in the Aviation Age; Robert Rauschenberg; Arts Management; Women and Flight; Air Traffic Control Towers.
 Contact: RussoC@si.edu

 Center for Earth and Planetary Studies

 The Center for Earth and Planetary Studies (CEPS) is a scientific research unit of the National Air and Space Museum.
-The Center’s staff is actively involved in planetary and terrestrial geologic and geophysical research using remote sensing data obtained by Earth orbiting satellites, manned and unmanned space missions, and field studies.
-Several members of the research staff participate on the science teams for current and future missions to Mars, including Mars Express, Mars Exploration Rovers, the Mars Reconnaissance Orbiter, the MESSENGER mission to Mercury, and the Mars Science Laboratory Curiosity Rover.
-Staff members are also actively involved in preparations for future missions to the Moon, the rocky inner planets, and the outer solar system.
+The Center’s staff is actively involved in planetary and terrestrial geologic and geophysical research using remote sensing data obtained by Earth orbiting satellites, human and robotic space missions, and field studies.
+Several members of the research staff participate on the science teams for current and future missions, including VERITAS, Envision, Davinci, Lunar Reconnaissance Orbiter, Mars Express, Mars Reconnaissance Orbiter, Mars Science Laboratory Curiosity Rover, Europa Clipper, and JUICE.

 Research activities include the geologic evolution of planetary surfaces, geologic mapping, comparative studies of volcanic and tectonic landforms on the Earth and other terrestrial planets, and geomorphology and surface dynamics in arid and semi-arid regions of the Earth.